Justices of the Peace

 Step 4.
 Services of Process.
 A citation attached to your filed Petition will be served on the Defendant by a Constable or Sheriff’s officer.
 The Citation tells the Defendant the deadline for answering the lawsuit.
 You should receive notice of the date that the Defendant was served.
 The Defendant’s deadline to answer the Petition is 10 a.m. on the Monday following 10 days after the date of service.

-- It is your responsibility to call the Court and schedule a time for your Default Hearing.
+- It is your responsibility to notify the Court in writing to schedule a time for your Default Hearing.

 - Prepare your documents and testimony in advance to show the judge exactly how you arrived at the amount of damages that you are claiming.

 The Defendant can file an answer with the Court at any time before the judgment is entered.
 This answer will entitle the Defendant to a “Contested Hearing.”
 If a Contested Hearing is held, the Plaintiff has the burden of proving his or her claims to the Court.